Witches (Mayfair Games)

 Witches is a supplement for fantasy role-playing games published by Mayfair Games in 1990.

 Contents

-Witches is a supplement of rules for a witch character class with nine subclasses: classical witches (from ancient times), faerie witches, dianic (medieval), Golden Dawn (19th century), Wiccan (modern), voodoo, animistic, elemental, and Deryni witches (from the novels of Katherine Kurtz).
-Each character type includes background and guidelines for play.
+Witches is a supplement which contains rules for a witch character class, and presents backgrounds and guidelines for nine playable subclasses: the classic archetypal witches of ancient times, faerie witches, the dianic witch from the medieval era, the Golden Dawn (19th century), Wiccan (modern era), voodoo, animistic, elemental, and the Deryni witches from Katherine Kurtz novels.

 Publication history

 Witches was written by Nigel D. Findley, with a cover by Joe de Velasco, and illustrations by Roger Raupp, and was published by Mayfair Games in 1990 as a 96-page book.